 (Personal Rant: If you agree to read a manuscript, then you read it, plain and simple.
 If you don’t have time, then don’t agree to read it.
 Sheesh.)

 As a result, I have lost the courage to persevere with the manuscript.
 I’m convinced it’s crap, and although I still think the concept is sound, if I try to make something of it in the future, it will involve a complete re-write.
-(I must also note that in the last year I also queried a number of agents who asked to see the manuscript, but said that it wasn’t for them after reading it; this latter group is more instrumental in my decision to re-write, but I can’t deny the painful silence of my other readers as having a big part as well).
+(I must also note that in the last year I queried a number of agents who asked to see the manuscript, but said that it wasn’t for them after reading it; this latter group is more instrumental in my decision to re-write, but I can’t deny the painful silence of my beta readers as having a big part as well).

 Again, I must take the blame off my chosen reviewers in this instance, for the following reasons: